 Benefits of Kitchen Gardening

-Kitchen gardening is a very healthy way to involve the whole family in a physical activity
+- Kitchen gardening is a very healthy way to involve the whole family in physical activity.

-Kitchen gardening also help clean up a lot of air around your home
+- Kitchen gardening also helps clean up a lot of air around your home.

 Where To Put Your Kitchen Garden

-If you are going to use pots (earthen or plastic) to grow your produce, you got to take care of the following points:
+Pots If you are going to use pots (earthen or plastic) to grow your produce, you got to take care of the following two points:

 Pots should have holes to help in proper drainage